 - A. MODIFIED classes are for race cars with a still higher level of modification than the Prepared Classes and require use of a BMW engine.
 All Sport and Prepared class improvements are also allowed in the Modified classes.
-Class for competition will be based on engine displacement. - B. SUPER MODIFIED class is intended for race cars where the modifications exceed those allowed in the Modified classes and, additionally, for those designated non-BMW purpose-built chassis, BMW-powered race cars that meet
+Class for competition will be based on engine displacement. - B. SUPER MODIFIED class is intended for race cars where the modifications exceed those allowed in the Modified classes and, additionally, for those designated non-BMW purpose-built chassis, BMW-powered race cars that meet the eligibility criteria (Chevron, DP).

-BMW CCA Club Racing Rules V24.6 - 05/15/2019 Page 44 of 146 the eligibility criteria (Chevron, DP).
 All Modified Class improvements are also allowed in Super Modified class.